-All those that use WDFW lands are encouraged to take a look at the new rules.
+All those who use WDFW lands are encouraged to take a look at the new rules.
 The department will be posting signs throughout the spring and spreading the word about the new rules at meetings and events.
-The department will also be phasing in enforcement of the new rules throughout 2008, generally issuing warnings rather than citations except in the case of egregious violations.

-With the new public conduct rules in place; WDFW public lands will continue to provide safe, beautiful wildlands for all users to enjoy now and in the future.
+With the new public conduct rules in place and followed; WDFW public lands will continue to provide safe, beautiful wildlands for all users to enjoy now and in the future.